-See how the average score for Korean with Listening is an incredibly high 760?
-The average for Math Level I looks like a more reasonable 610.
+See how the average score for Chinese with Listening is an incredibly high 760?
+The average for Math Level I looks like a more reasonable 614.

 So a "good" score would be higher than average, maybe even in the top 25% of test takers, or top 5% if you're shooting for the Ivy League.

 Based on these averages, a score of 700 could mean completely different things depending on the test.
-It would be a strong score on the Literature test but only slightly above average on Math Level II.
+It would be a strong score on the Literature test but slightly below average on Math Level II.
 And on the Korean with Listening test, a 700 would be way below average.